HomeStories

 salvator-mundi-leonardo-da-vinci-christies

 Salvator Mundi, attributed to Leonardo da Vinci, c.
 1500.
-Source: Christie’s.
+Source: Christie’s

 At the same time as Albrecht Dürer was fashioning himself as a Christ-like figure, Leonardo da Vinci was devoting his efforts to a depiction of the Redeemer himself.
-His ‘Salvator Mundi’ shows Jesus draped in the rich robes typical of Renaissance portraits, making the sign of the cross and raising a crystal ball thought to represent the heavens.
+His Salvator Mundi depicts Jesus draped in the rich robes typical of Renaissance portraits, making the sign of the cross and holding a crystal ball, which is thought to represent the heavens.
 He also fixes us with an inexplicable expression that conveys authority but also empathy.

 The masterpiece is perhaps best known for breaking the world record for the most expensive painting sold at a public auction when it was purchased in 2017 for $450.3 million.
 Much of its value stems from the importance of its creator to Renaissance art, engineering, science, and architecture.